Gladstone Investment Co. (NASDAQ:GAIN) to Issue $0.07 Monthly Dividend

 Gladstone Investment Co.
-(NASDAQ:GAIN) announced a monthly dividend on Thursday, July 15th, Wall Street Journal reports.
-Investors of record on Monday, August 23rd will be given a dividend of 0.07 per share by the investment management company on Tuesday, August 31st.
-This represents a $0.84 dividend on an annualized basis and a yield of 5.81%.
-The ex-dividend date is Friday, August 20th.
+(NASDAQ:GAIN) declared a monthly dividend on Friday, July 16th, Wall Street Journal reports.
+Stockholders of record on Wednesday, September 22nd will be paid a dividend of 0.07 per share by the investment management company on Thursday, September 30th.
+This represents a $0.84 dividend on an annualized basis and a dividend yield of 5.82%.
+The ex-dividend date is Tuesday, September 21st.

-GAIN has been the subject of several research analyst reports.
-Oppenheimer started coverage on shares of Gladstone Investment in a research note on Wednesday, April 21st.
-They set a “market perform” rating for the company.
-Zacks Investment Research downgraded shares of Gladstone Investment from a “buy” rating to a “hold” rating in a report on Tuesday.
+A number of analysts have commented on the company.
+Oppenheimer assumed coverage on Gladstone Investment in a research report on Wednesday, April 21st.
+They issued a “market perform” rating for the company.
+Zacks Investment Research downgraded Gladstone Investment from a “buy” rating to a “hold” rating in a research report on Tuesday.

 About Gladstone Investment